 2. Exchange Or Not, Hostels Are A Cheap Way to Go

 Don’t let sick horror movies or stereotypes scare you off of ever using hostiles.
 A quick Google search can help you find hundreds of hostels where you’re traveling, and by thoroughly consulting reviews/testimonies from other travelers you can get a good idea of how clean and safe each hostel is.

-I stayed in many hostels while traveling through eastern Eurpope; Croatia, Serbia, Hungary, Montenegro, Bosnia, and Italy… all of my hostel experiences were good!
+I stayed in many hostels while traveling through eastern Europe; Croatia, Serbia, Hungary, Montenegro, Bosnia, and Italy… all of my hostel experiences were good!

 This is how to find affordable housing.

-The cost is a bit higher than a hostel, but you can still find amazing deals on beautiful locations through AirBnb.
+The cost for an AirBnB is a bit higher than a hostel, but you can still find AMAZING deals on beautiful locations through AirBnb.
 It will almost always beat the rates of the usual hotels in a city or province.

 Take a look through AirBnB and see what I mean…. the prices are far more reasonable than hotels in the same parts of the world.
 And often more exotic.

 Don’t forget to check AirBnB when you’re traveling!

 One part of the world that is on my list of places to visit is Thailand and Cambodia.
 Video and photography that I’ve seen of these places are totally stunning.
 My wife spent some time living in Chang Mai, Thailand and longs to go back and be with the people again.
 Just take a look at the kind of AirBnB’s you can stay in for only $20 or $30 in these places!
 Tell me that doesn’t get you excited!

 That’s a shot of the Ta Prohm temple in Cambodia… truly awesome!